Meia lua de compasso: History

 A savate illustration from the 19th century, showing French sailors doing a kick similar to a rabo de arraia.

 In the 19th century, the "rabo de arraia" was a popular kick in Rio's capoeira carioca.
 There are also illustrations from the same period depicting French sailors, savate fighters, using the same strike.

-In 1909, there was a famous match when a capoeirista Ciríaco da Silva, defeated a Japanese jujitsu champion Sada Miyako with the rabo de arraia kick.
-Although it is often interpreted that he used a meia lua de compasso, he used different rabo de arraia version known as the scorpion today.
+In 1909, there was a famous match when capoeirista Francisco da Silva Ciríaco defeated a Japanese jujitsu champion Sada Miyako with the rabo de arraia kick.
+Although it is often interpreted that he used a meia lua de compasso, according to Anibal Burlamaqui he used a different rabo de arraia version known as the scorpion today.

 Meia lua de compasso was introduced in mixed martial arts in 2009 by Brazilian fighter Marcus "Lelo" Aurélio (also known as Professor Barrãozinho), who knocked out his opponent Keegan Marshall with it.
 He was followed in 2011 by Cairo Rocha, who knocked out Francesco Neves with a meia-lua de compasso.

 In 2017, Ollie Flint knocked Aaron Grey with a meia lua, although the result was changed to a no contest due to external reasons.
 The following year, Elizeu Zaleski dos Santos used a hands-free meia lua to knock out Sean Strickland in UFC 224.
 Manny Apkan also scored another KO by meia lua de compasso over Connor Hitchens in Cage Warriors in 2022.